Do you teach kids the Apostle’s Creed in your home?

 The Old Roman Creed, codified in the late second or early third century, is a formal version of the Rule of Faith, and this eventually morphed into what we know as the Apostles’ Creed.

-When our children memorize it, we can teach them that these are the truths our Christian ancestors lived and died for.
+When we teach kids the Apostle’s Creed and have them memorize it, we can teach them that these are the truths our Christian ancestors lived and died for.

 3. It teaches our children to value tradition and church history.